 and Mood (2014)

-The YBMen program is a five-week, Facebook-based intervention for college-aged black men that addresses the link between hegemonic masculinity and poor mental health.
-The goal of this project is to further refine, focus, and implement the YBMen program with black college men in southeastern Michigan.
-Specific aims include (1) collecting survey data from black college men about hegemonic masculine ideologies and mental health; (2) tailoring the current YBMen program so that it incorporates the findings from these survey data; and (3) implementing the revised YBMen program with black college men in southeastern Michigan.
+Dr. Watkins’ project is titled “Depression in Black College Men: Tailoring an Intervention on Race, Masculinities and Mood,” and involves testing the feasibility of an intervention she developed called the Young black men, masculinities, and mental health (or, "YBMen") project.
+The YBMen project is a five-week, Facebook-based intervention for college-aged black men that will address the link between hegemonic masculinity and poor mental health.
+The goal of this Phil Jenkins award is to further refine, focus, and implement the YBMen project with a sample ofblack college men in southeastern Michigan.
+Specific aims include collecting survey data from black college men about hegemonic masculine ideologies and mental health; tailoring the current YBMen intervention so that it incorporates the findings from these survey data; and implementing the modified YBMen intervention.

 Danielle M. Novick, Ph.D.